With all the talk about the

 Busting through inertia

-interviewed Michelle Mason, managing director of ASQ for the Association Adviser enews.
+We recently interviewed Michelle Mason, managing director of ASQ for the Association Adviser enews.
 Michelle told us that if your organization has complex problems to solve, “look for employees with high levels of curiosity.”
 Eric Wulf, head of the International Car Wash Association told us he’s a “resource getter, not a management of people person” and Bob Hasmiller of the National Association of College Auxilliary Services told us he’s a big advocate of “Management by Walking Around (MBWA)” and hiring people who are insatiably curious and lifelong learners.

 Here’s another shocker: Nearly all (93%) of the executives surveyed in the Accenture report regard their company’s long-term success to be dependent on its ability to innovate.
 At the same time, less than one in five (18%) believe their own innovation strategy is delivering a competitive advantage.
 Fewer than half the present-day respondents believe they have an effective approach to new product development or are seeking innovation effectively.